-ALTO is the name given by the Astroparticle Physics group at Linnaeus University (Linnéuniversitetet) in Växjö (Småland, Sweden) to a project aiming to build a gamma-ray astronomical observatory at high-altitude in the southern hemisphere.
-Candidate sites for the installation of ALTO are in Argentina and in Chile.
+ALTO/COMET is the name given by the Astroparticle Physics group at Linnaeus University (Linnéuniversitetet) in Växjö (Småland, Sweden) to an R&D project aiming for an optimal wide field of view gamma-ray astronomical technique, using new ideas.

-For any enquiry about the project, contact the project leader Yvonne Becherini.
+For any enquiry about the project or if you or your research group are interested in working with us, contact the project leader Yvonne Becherini.

 For information about the other activities of the Gamma-ray research group at Linnaeus University, please visit also https://astrogamma.se/.